 Normally, Jupiter moves toward the east in front of the stars as seen from Earth.
 Tonight, the planet appears poised in front of the stars – moving neither east nor west.
 Astronomers call this called Jupiter’s stationary point.
-Afterwards, Jupiter will begin moving westward in front of Gemini, as seen from our earthly vantage point.
+Afterwards, Jupiter will begin moving westward in front of the constellation Leo, as seen from our earthly vantage point.

 What’s happening here?
 Has Jupiter really changed its direction of motion in orbit?
-No. What we’re seeing is an illusion, which baffled the early astronomers, but which now seems perfectly ordinary.
+No. What we’re seeing is an illusion, which baffled the early astronomers, but which now seems perfectly understandable.

 Think of Jupiter in orbit around the sun.
 Jupiter may be a giant planet, but in contrast to Earth it lumbers along like an oxcart in the race around the sun.
 The Earth’s average speed is about 67,000 miles an hour, while Jupiter moves at less than half that speed, or about 29,000 miles an hour.